dinhanhthi/ThiThesisTemp/README.md

 ## How to use this theme?

-This theme is made for the ones who love texmaker and texstudio.
-If you use other TeX editor and cannot compile it, please let me know at [dinhanhthi@gmail.com](mailto:dinhanhthi@gmail.com).
+This theme is made for ones who love [texmaker](http://www.xm1math.net/texmaker/) and [texstudio](https://www.texstudio.org/).
+If you use other TeX editors and cannot compile this theme, please let me know at [dinhanhthi@gmail.com](mailto:dinhanhthi@gmail.com).